KG32/dive-deco/README.md

 - `surface_pressure` - atmospheric pressure at the surface at the time of model initialization and assumed constant throughout model's life
 - `deco_ascent_rate` - ascent rate in m/s that is assumed to be followed when calculating deco obligations and simulations.
 Default value: 10 m/min (33 ft/min)
 - `ceiling_type` (enum `CeilingType`)
-  - `Actual` (default) - both NDL time and ceiling are determined by the current tissues saturation, it counts down to a condition where ceiling isn't equal to the surface
+  - `Actual` (default) - both NDL time and ceiling are determined by the current tissues saturation, it counts down to a condition where calculated ceiling is below the surface
   - `Adaptive` - takes into account off-gassing on ascent, determines if real deco obligation assuming direct ascent with set ascent rate

 ```rust